bucket4j/bucket4j/README.markdown

 // ...
 while (true) {
   // Consume a token from the token bucket.
-If a token is not available this method will block until
+  // If a token is not available this method will block until
   // the refill adds one to the bucket. bucket.consume(1);

   poll();
 }
 ```

+### Advanced usage

 #### Example of multiple bandwidth